arnaudbos/i-rant/content/clojutre-finland-2018-review.md

-[Dragan Djuric](https://twitter.com/draganrocks) is know in the Clojure community for his work on libraries allowing developers to leverage the power of GPU kernels for number crunching tasks, from the comfort of the Clojure REPL.
+[Dragan Djuric](https://twitter.com/draganrocks) is know in the Clojure community for his work on libraries allowing developers to leverage the power of GPU kernels, from the comfort of the Clojure REPL.

-The numbers showed in his slides comparing runtime speed for basic number crunching tasks are really telling, and he presents a style of programming which is functional and interactive as another approach to notebook based programming, which seems to be problematic:
+The numbers showed in his slides comparing runtime speed for basic "number crunching" tasks are telling, and he presents a style of programming which is functional and interactive as another approach to notebook based programming, which seems to be problematic: